K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 picture.
 Endpoint Registration

-When Endpoint registration is completed, proceed to the last step which is access setting.
+When Endpoint registration is completed, proceed to the last step which is the access setting.
 Set the communication method (http, https) and the access limit setting (Tier Availability).
 Please refer to the API platform manual to add more restrictions.
 Only basic settings are done here.
 Set the Tier Availability to Unlimited.
 When connecting to an open cloud platform, only Unlimited is enabled for the services (service packs) that connect the two systems because they are supposed to monitor without any restrictions.